grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

     * Replace `OUTPUT_REPORT_PATH` with the output path for the report.

-    Using the example Prometheus configuration from above the diagnostic report provides the following information:
+    Using the [example](#example) Prometheus configuration below, the diagnostic report provides the following information:

     ```plaintext
     (Info) Converted scrape_configs job_name "prometheus" into...